AbulQasim123/30DaysOfJS/javascript_refresher.md

   }
 }

-const person1 = new Person("AbulQasim", "Yetayeh", 250, "Finland", "Helsinki");
+const person1 = new Person("AbulQasim", "Ansari", 250, "Finland", "Helsinki");
 const person2 = new Person("Lidiya", "Tekle", 28, "Finland", "Espoo");

 console.log(person1.getScore); // We do not need parenthesis to call a getter method